ruby/ruby/doc/contributing/testing_ruby.md

     make test-all
     ```

+    We can run a specific test directory in this suite using the `TESTS` environment variable, for example:

+    ```
+    make test-all TESTS=test/rubygems
+    ```

-    We can run a specific test file in this suite using the `TESTS` environment variable, for example:
+    We can run a specific test file in this suite by also using the `TESTS` environment variable, for example:

     ```
     make test-all TESTS=test/ruby/test_array.rb